New Work Elements go into effect on January 1, 2023.

 The number in parenthesis represents the number of questions for that element on the test.

 Test problems will be taken from the following work elements:

 Knowledge of the different types of surveying and the basic differences between them.

-Knowledge of mathematics and measurements relating to surveying (including linear, angular, elevations and unit systems conversion).
+Knowledge of mathematics and measurements relating to surveying (including linear, angular, slope calculations, elevations and unit systems conversion).

 Knowledge of the types of surveying maps and the ability to obtain basic information from these maps.